Wilmer-Hutchins High School: April 2025 shooting

 On April 15, 2025, an armed student arrived in the school's parking lot at 12:56 PM CDT, parked his car, and walked over to a locked side door.
 At 1:01 PM, another student allowed the suspect, identified as 17-year-old Tracy Haynes Jr., through the side door.
 Moments after Haynes Jr. was let into the school, he opened fire on a group of male students, wounding four.
-After shooting them, Haynes Jr. was seen in security footage shooting one of the victims point-blank before he fled the school in his vehicle.
-A fifth student was injured in a fall as he attempted to escape the attack.
+After shooting them, Haynes Jr. was seen in security footage, attempting to shoot one of the victims point-blank before he fled the school in his vehicle.
+The victim did not sustain any injuries due to the fact that Haynes' gun jammed.
+A fifth student was injured in a fall as he attempted to escape the attack, and a teacher received injuries to her face when a stray bullet from the shooter, passed through a wall, entering her classroom and grazing her glasses.

 A man, identified as Milton Nieto, encountered Haynes Jr. a few miles away from the school after the attack after he had appeared to have wrecked his car on a railroad and that Haynes Jr. had flagged him down and asked for a ride, saying that he needed to get to his father who was a block away.
 Nieto agreed to drive Haynes Jr. to a gas station after his story changed mid-drive and claimed that he instead needed to go to an address that someone had sent him.
 After dropping Haynes Jr. off, he then witnessed Haynes Jr. getting a ride from another person as he was leaving and that after seeing that Nieto called the police to let them know what happened as a precaution.
 Hours after the shooting, after Dallas ISD officials revealed the suspect was not yet apprehended, Nieto realized that he had helped Haynes Jr. escape and he identified the suspect to the police when they questioned him.
 Later that same day, Haynes Jr. turned himself in at the Dallas County jail.
 He is currently charged with aggravated assault mass shooting and has his bond set at $600,000, which was later upgraded to $3.1 million.

 Dallas ISD police chief Albert Martinez said that investigators believe Haynes Jr. was part of a dispute with other students and that he had targeted a specific student.
 Additionally, they were investigating the student who had let the suspect inside the school to determine if the student had known what the suspect intended to do.